-In the installation Turas (1995) a video projection shows two women (Hegarty and her mother) sitting on straight-backed chairs.
+The installation Turas (Mothertongue) (1995) uses a single projection screen as a room-within-the-gallery.
+Here, two women (Hegarty and her mother) sit on straight-backed chairs.
 A series of wordless gestural exchanges take place, denoting the artist's attempts to reaffirm a language held by her mother.
 The artist repeatedly exits towards the viewer, leaving behind (and blacking out) the site of familial interaction.

 Fragments of speech rise out of the sound of a rushing river.
 In particular, the artist is heard asking in her stilted Gaelic whether or not she could re-learn that language, the mother replying that this would certainly be possible.

-Although both this language (Gaelic) and this particular river (the Foyle) are defining features of Hegarty's home-place, here they coexist uneasily.
-As much as it offers reassurance in the familiar, the insistent elemental aspect of the river (eroding even as it sustains) reinforces the sense that generational change, with its consequences for culture, is inexorable.
+Although both this language (Gaelic) and these particular rivers (the Foyle and Finn) are defining features of Hegarty's home-place, here they coexist uneasily.
+As much as it offers reassurance in the familiar, the elemental water (eroding as it sustains) reinforces the sense that generational change, with its consequences for culture, is inexorable.

-Turas in all its iterations is part the artist's interrogation of her own experience of the Irish diaspora, along with works such as Teanga and Gold (1993).
+Turas in all its iterations is part the artist's interrogation of her own experience of the Irish diaspora, along with works such as Teanga (with Coiste Na mBan; 'Available Resources', Orchard Gallery, Derry, 1991) and Gold (1993).